vyahello/uah-ex-rate-bot/README.md

 1. Clone the repository
 2. Configure `git` for the first time after cloning with your `name` and `email`
 3. `pip install -r requirements.txt` to install all project dependencies
-4. `pip install -r requirements-dev.txt` to install all development project dependencies
-5. Create your feature branch (`git checkout -b feature/fooBar`)
+4. Create your feature branch (`git checkout -b feature/fooBar`)
-6. Commit your changes (`git commit -am 'Add some fooBar'`)
+5. Commit your changes (`git commit -am 'Add some fooBar'`)
-7. Push to the branch (`git push origin feature/fooBar`)
+6. Push to the branch (`git push origin feature/fooBar`)
-8. Create a new Pull Request
+7. Create a new Pull Request